fmount/openstack-ceph-collection/cephadm_deploy/README.md

 1. Delete an environment
 2. Build a new Ceph environment:
-    a.
-Build nodes via kcli and its associated plan file
+    * Build nodes via kcli and its associated plan file
-    b.
-Distribute the access key across the inventory nodes
+    * Distribute the access key across the inventory nodes
-    c.
-Build the inventory starting from the sample file
+    * Build the inventory starting from the sample file
-    d.
-Build the ansible related vars
+    * Build the ansible related vars
 3. Create the cephadm user and distribute the keys
 4. Run the cephadm playbook